-Subject: NDIS support inadequate for autistic participants
+Subject: NDIS support is inadequate for autistic participants

-Autism Aspergers Advocacy Australia (A4) observes that NDIS support for autistic participants is often inadequate.
+Autism Aspergers Advocacy Australia (A4) is concerned that NDIS support for autistic participants is often inadequate.

-The DSM-5 criteria for autism spectrum disorder (ASD) specify that diagnoses are given only to people who need support.
+The DSM-5 criteria for autism spectrum disorder (ASD) specify that a diagnosis is given only to a person who needs support.
 Also, clinicians usually describe ASD, when it is present, as the "primary" disability.

 Table E.10 in the NDIS Y6Q1 Quarterly Report shows again that close to 29% of NDIS participants are autistic.
-Figure E-5 from the report and a similar figure from The Australian (see both figures below) indicate1 to us that for autistic participants:
+Figure E-5 from the report and a similar figure from The Australian (see both figures below) indicate to us that for autistic participants: